Skip to Content

 Car Jack

-If you get a flat tire you will need a car jack to change it.
-Make sure you get the right jack for your vehicle weight!
+If you get a flat tire, you will need a car jack to change it.
+Make sure you get the right jack for your vehicle’s weight!

-Always be very careful if you are planning to change a tire yourself and you aren’t experienced in doing so.
-It’s not worth getting injured in order to change it yourself rather than getting assistance.
+Always be very careful if you plan to change a tire yourself and aren’t experienced.
+It’s not worth getting injured to change it yourself when you can get assistance.
 Get a good roadside breakdown cover package and request help if you’re not confident.

 Jump Leads